willianpinho/OnlineSchool/README.md

 - Show a “Next lesson” button to play next lesson from the list
 - Show video in full screen when app rotates to landscape

-Instalation
+## Instalation
-Use XCode and download project with SPM
+- Use XCode and download project with SPM

+## Used Libraries
+- Rechability - to know if we are connect in internet
+- CachedAsyncImage - to cache image in list of SwiftUI